RenShiP/The-ImageBoard-For-Study/README.md

-#This is my first project for study WEB.
+Imageboard.
+This is my first project for study WEB.
-#I will not continue to develop this.
+I will not continue to develop this.